 Easy Leadership Development

-We stop action to dissect teachable moments.
+- Real-time learning – We stop action to dissect teachable moments.
 I debrief my executive interactions and what I’m learning.
 I call them right back after conference calls to discuss their approach.
-We hold “virtual teambuilders” on topics we’re wrestling with… I’ll pose a simple question, such as “leaders stop learning when _____” And everyone responds to all via email.
+We hold “virtual teambuilders” on topics we’re wrestling with.
+I’ll pose a simple question, such as “leaders stop learning when _____” And everyone responds to all via email.
 Amazing level-less leadership connection.

 Oddly enough, I’ve received more feedback about personal and leadership growth from this large, remote team, than in any other role in my career.
 We’ve also experienced the important side effect of A players and other “crazies” lining up to join the team.